 What is Past Life Regression and how does it work?
 For full details click here, where you can also listen to a free 20 minute guided relaxation meditation to gain an insight into how a session with Diane would feel.
 Meantime, you are most welcome to download our free Past Lives Clues Workbook, which will help you begin to join the dots.

-Loch Ness – we will take you to the stunning beach at Dores on the banks of Loch Ness, where you can look for the ‘Water Horse’ (Nessie) which deeply entranced Claire Randall.
-This is also the home of the official Nessie Hunter, Steve Feltham, who you may be able to purchase your own one-off Water Horse from.
+Loch Ness – we will take you to a stunning location on the banks of Loch Ness, where you can look for the ‘Water Horse’ (Nessie) which deeply entranced Claire Randall.
+This is also the home of the official Nessie Hunter, who you may be able to purchase your own unique Water Horse from.
 This is one of the most beautiful and captivating views of Loch Ness from anywhere.

 Inverness Castle – formerly known as Fort George, was blown up in 1746 during the last stage of the Jacobite Risings by the army of Bonnie Prince Charlie to prevent it falling into the hands of the government troops.
 The Castle then lay in ruins until 1836 when the South part was rebuilt as a Court House.
 The Northern part was then built in 1846 and served as a jail until 1903.
 You are free to visit the Castle viewpoint too, which has recently opened to the public, where you will see magnificent 360 degree views over the city.
 In order to reach the viewpoint, you’ll walk through the prison cell which was used specifically to hold the rich and wealthy prisoners.
 There is a £5 admission fee to those wishing to visit the Castle viewpoint.